 Activities & Honors:

-- Regional Advisory Board and National Alumni Leadership Council of Caron Treatment Center.
+Regional Advisory Board of Caron Treatment Center.
 Kim is a recipient of Caron’s “Brian Early Community Leadership Award” and the “Catherine Caron Outstanding Volunteer Leadership Award.”

 Kim earned a Bachelor of Science in Journalism at West Virginia University, with a concentration in public relations.
 She was proud to serve as WVU’s student body president in 1982/83.
 Kim started out as an advertising account executive at a newspaper, then learned the graphic design trade while working with her mentor and friend, Chuck Moran, at his design firm in Charlottesville, Virginia.